 Good faith versus bad faith.
 Lawful versus unlawful

-While some people might say Attorney Sidney Powell made an innocent mistake, or blame it on technology, or whatever, like Attorney Powell apparently did, the problem here is Attorney Powell has reportedly demonstrated a pattern of doing this, and of misrepresenting facts, in other court cases.
+While some people might say Attorney Sidney Powell made an innocent mistake, or blame it on technology, or whatever, like she did apparently did, the problem here is Attorney Powell has reportedly demonstrated a pattern of doing this and of misrepresenting facts in other court cases.